Art-A-Hack/art-a-hack.github.io/app/_posts/2016-06-12-first-day-of-coworking-2016.markdown

 	<iframe src="https://www.flickr.com/photos/125924023@N07/27022239474/in/set-72157667030823053/player/" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 </figure>

-Half the teams were based at NYU Tandon, the other half at ThoughtWorks New York.
+Half the teams were based at NYU Tandon, the other half at Thoughtworks New York.
 We kept a live video feed running all day so that the teams could see each other working and feel part of the same collective.

 <!--excerpt-ends-->